Partial Authorization Service

 While prepaid and debit cards are used for instant pull payments, what happens if they do not have enough funds to cover the full transaction amount?

-- Accept partial auth from Visa/MC cards: Process the available balance and then charge the remaining transaction amount to a secondary card during an online payment.
+- Prepaid / Debit Visa/MC Cards: Process the available balance and then charge the remaining transaction amount to a secondary card during an online payment.
+Reduce cart abandonment, failed bill payments, and lost revenue—especially for use cases with prepaid or low-balance debit cards.

-- Facilitate partial bill payments by card: Avoid declined bill payments by accepting partial payments to cut down utility bills or vendor invoices when the customer attempts to pay the full amount.
+- Utility Payments: Avoid declined utility payments by accepting partial payments to cut down utility bills or vendor invoices when the customer attempts to pay the full amount.

-- Facilitate an Account Funding Transaction: Funds are debited from an account holder to load onto another financial account.
+- Account Funding Transaction (AFT): Funds are debited from an account holder to load onto another financial account.

-- Set-up: ON/OFF at the TabaPay Merchant ID (MID) level
+- Set-up forMID-Level: Contact TabaPay to enable at the Merchant ID (MID) level

 Partial Authorization Payment Flow

-- John wants to load $100 dollars into his favorite app.
-John has $75 as his available balance.
+A customer wants to load $100 dollars into their favorite app, but only has $75 in the available balance.

-- With partial authorization, John's transaction is approved by the issuer for only the available balance of $75.
+✅ With Partial Authorization: With partial authorization, the customer's transaction is approved by the issuer for only the available balance of $75.

 - The customer presents a card to be used for the "pull" transaction.
 Initiates a transaction of $100.

-- You sends out the Create Transaction Request which includes the Partial Authorization indicator.
+- You send out the Create Transaction API Request which includes the Partial Authorization indicator.

 - TabaPay sends the transaction to card network with the partial authentication indicator turned ON for the transaction.